Murugan-12/GoX-Coding-Standard/document.md

 #### Use Nouns for classNames :

-Classes don't take thing.
+Classes don't take things.
 They are Things.

 ```javascript
 class Car = {